-Russian court sentences US journalist Gershkovich to 16 years for spying
+Russia jails US journalist Evan Gershkovich for 16 years on spying charges

+The Wall Street Journal condemns ‘disgraceful, sham conviction’ and says ‘journalism is not a crime’.

-A Russian court has sentenced American journalist Evan Gershkovich to 16 years in prison after convicting him for espionage in a closed-door trial, state media reports.
+A Russian court has sentenced American journalist Evan Gershkovich to 16 years in prison after convicting him for espionage in a closed-door trial, according to state media.

 The 32-year-old correspondent for The Wall Street Journal pleaded not guilty and his employer and the United States have denounced the charges as fabricated.